Risk-averse optimal control of random elliptic variational inequalities: Introduction

 These modeling choices are discussed in the survey \cite{Shanbhag2013}, but will not be pursued in the present work.

-With respect to the organisation of the paper, after defining in \cref{sec:notation} some terms and notation, \cref{sec:assumptions} is dedicated to introducing standing assumptions.
-An example of \eqref{eq:OCProblem} with specific choices for the various terms there is given in \cref{sec:example}.
-In \cref{sec:optimisation-problem}, the framework given above is formalised and it is shown that \eqref{eq:VIProblemFormal} has a unique solution (see \cref{lem:boundOnSomega}).
-We will show in \cref{prop:propertiesOfS} that the control-to-state map $S$ maps into $L^q(\Omega;V)$ and hence the composition in \eqref{eq:OCProblem} is sensible.
-Moreover, we show in \cref{prop:existenceOC} that an optimal control to \eqref{eq:OCProblem} exists.
-In \cref{sec:penalised-control-problem}, we use a penalty approach on the obstacle problem and show that this penalisation is consistent with \eqref{eq:VIProblemFormal} (see \cref{lem:fundamentalLemma}).
-Optimality conditions for the control problem associated to the penalisation are given in \cref{prop:KKT-penalised} and \cref{prop:KKT-penalised-2} and form the starting point for the derivation of stationarity conditions.
-The main results culminate in \cref{sec:statConds}, namely \cref{thm:ss} and \cref{thm:ss-weaker}, where stationarity conditions of $\mathcal{E}$-almost weak and C-stationarity type are derived.
+With respect to the organisation of the paper, after defining in Section \ref{sec:notation} some terms and notation, Section \ref{sec:assumptions} is dedicated to introducing standing assumptions.
+An example of \eqref{eq:OCProblem} with specific choices for the various terms there is given in Section \ref{sec:example}.
+In Section \ref{sec:optimisation-problem}, the framework given above is formalised and it is shown that \eqref{eq:VIProblemFormal} has a unique solution (see Lemma \ref{lem:boundOnSomega}).
+We will show in Proposition \ref{prop:propertiesOfS} that the control-to-state map $S$ maps into $L^q(\Omega;V)$ and hence the composition in \eqref{eq:OCProblem} is sensible.
+Moreover, we show in Proposition \ref{prop:existenceOC} that an optimal control to \eqref{eq:OCProblem} exists.
+In Section \ref{sec:penalised-control-problem}, we use a penalty approach on the obstacle problem and show that this penalisation is consistent with \eqref{eq:VIProblemFormal} (see Proposition \ref{lem:fundamentalLemma}).
+Optimality conditions for the control problem associated to the penalisation are given in Proposition \ref{prop:KKT-penalised} and Proposition \ref{prop:KKT-penalised-2} and form the starting point for the derivation of stationarity conditions.
+The main results culminate in Section \ref{sec:statConds}, namely Theorem \ref{thm:ss-weaker} and Proposition \ref{thm:ss}, where stationarity conditions of $\mathcal{E}$-almost weak and C-stationarity type are derived.
 This is done by taking the limit of the optimality conditions with respect to the penalisation parameter and is an especially delicate procedure due to the presence of the risk measure.
-A numerical example is shown in \cref{sec:numerics}.
-For the experiments, a novel path-following stochastic variance reduced gradient method is proposed in \cref{alg:SVRG}.
-Although, as specified, we work in a particular setting of obstacle-type problems, we will explain in the concluding \cref{sec:conclusion} how greater generality could also be an option.
+A numerical example is shown in Section \ref{sec:numerics}.
+For the experiments, a novel path-following stochastic variance reduced gradient method is proposed in Algorithm \ref{alg:SVRG}.
+Although, as specified, we work in a particular setting of obstacle-type problems, we will explain in the concluding Section \ref{sec:conclusion} how greater generality could also be an option.